unstoppabledomains/dev-docs/reverse-resolution/config-guides/smart-contracts.md

 # Smart Contract Configuration Guide

 This guide covers how to set Reverse Resolution records for UD domains using smart contracts.
-This process requires using the ABIs implemented into the Unstoppable Domains UNS smart contract.
+This process requires using the ABIs built into the Unstoppable Domains UNS smart contract.

 ## Step 1: Select a UNS Registry Smart Contract